AFTER HOURS: Drinks, eats, music and stuff in the ATL

 The Highlander One of the best dive bars in town hides in plain sight amid the Midtown Promenade’s many restaurants.
-THE HIGHLANDER is an old-school punk and metalhead hangout, without being so exclusive to any music scene that curious passersby feel out of place stopping in for some pub grub.
+THE HIGHLANDER is an old-school punk and metalhead hangout, without being so exclusive to any scene that curious passers-by feel out of place stopping in for some pub grub.
 The music is loud and the servers nod along to the whiplash riffs of Metallica as they take your order.
-Inside feels like the calm before the storm at a classic metal show.
-The picnic tables on the beer garden patio are the perfect spot for a chill respite from the Southern heat at night.
+Inside is like the calm before the storm at a classic metal show.
+The picnic tables in the beer garden patio are the perfect spot to chill.
 Drinks are reasonably priced and the chicken wings are underrated.
 The Highlander also makes a worthwhile date night diversion before walking to the nearby Midtown Art Cinema.
 If you want to stuff your stomach, check out the all-you-can-eat crab legs Tuesdays from 11 a.m. to 9 p.m. (or while supplies last).
-Some nights, the back bar hosts live music from gritty, working-class punk and metal acts who just want to throw down.
+Some nights, the back bar hosts live music from gritty, local punk and metal acts that just want to throw down.

 The Earl is integral to the character of East Atlanta Village.
 An impressive array of musical talent has flowed through the restaurant and venue’s intimate settings since the doors opened in the summer of ’99.
 Some of Atlanta’s most revered indie rock acts such as Deerhunter and the Black Lips cut their teeth here before graduating to larger stages.
-In 2016, the smoky club still pairs established and upcoming bands with top-notch sound.
-Performances by storied acts such as post-punk icons Pylon Reenactment Society to the always raucous garage-punk blowout the Atlanta Mess-Around provide concertgoers with a look at diverse, underserved musical legacies.
-One standout show of the summer placed acoustic songstress Adron with the tropicalia bliss of beach-pop show-offs Fantasy Guys.
+The smoky club still pairs established and upcoming bands with top-notch sound.
+Performances by storied acts such as post-punk icons Pylon Reenactment Society to the always raucous garage-punk local and national headliners provide clubgoers with a look at diverse, underserved musical legacies, and, those about to be.
 For serious listeners or those who love to bum around East Atlanta until last call, the Earl is a place for low-key revelry and cultural uplift.
 Plus, cheap PBR pitchers.